Hyderite/Hyderite/README.md

 2. [My new portfolio](https://new.hyderite.dev/)
 3. Learning node.js

-You can find a full list of my projects in [my portfolio](https://hyderite.dev/).
+You can find a full list of my projects on [my portfolio](https://hyderite.dev/).

 **I'm familiar with:**